 Sanchez becoming NMSU’s head coach was a full-circle moment.
 He played for the Aggies in the 1990s and caught 54 passes for 741 yards and five touchdowns during his playing career.

 Then he became an undergraduate assistant coach at NM State in 1996 and began coaching in the high school ranks the following year.
-As the head coach at California High School in Ramon, California, he won 35 games and at Bishop Gorman High School in Las Vegas he went 85-5 and won six consecutive state championships.
+As the head coach at California High School in Ramon, California, he won 35 games.
+At Bishop Gorman High School in Las Vegas, he went 85-5 and won six consecutive state championships.

 That led to him becoming UNLV’s head coach before the 2015 season where he went 20-40 overall.